Does Color Affect Taste?

 From an early age, we learn to associate colors with flavors.
 When something is orange, we expect an orange flavor.
 If you tasted green pudding, you would be surprised to find that it had a cherry flavor.
 Discrepancies between the appearance of food and their taste can make it more difficult to identify the flavoring.

 Research has shown that the appearance of food can dramatically affect how it tastes.
-In one study, participants ate a plate of normal-looking steak and French fries.
+In one study, participants were served a meal of steak and French fries under dim light.
 All the participants said they enjoyed the food, and it tasted fine.
 However, when the lights were brightened, it was revealed that the steak was dyed blue, and the fries were dyed green.
 When they saw this, many of the participants refused to eat any more of the food, and a few even grew sick!
 In this experiment, you will explore how the appearance of the food we eat affects how it tastes.
 Do not worry—there will not be any blue steaks!

 Terms and Concepts